viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 Hi, everyone!
 For this "Hands on!" we're building a REST API with **AWS API Gateway**, provisioned with **Terraform** and backed by **AWS Lambda** built with **Serverless Framework**.
 The REST API will allow us to send SMS Messages using **AWS SNS**.
-Sounds like a lot of things, but it's not that lot of working.
+Sounds like a lot of things, but it's not that lot of work.
-For this part 3, we'll secure the API with OAUTH using AWS Cognito and for part 1 and 2:
+For this part 3, we'll secure the API with OAuth using AWS Cognito, and for parts 1 and 2:

 <a className="text-slate-700 hover:text-blue-400" href="../posts/hands-on-aws-agw-terraform-sls-framework-part-1">Part 1: provisioning an AWS API Gateway with Terraform</a>
 <a className="text-slate-700 hover:text-blue-400" href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">Part 2: coding the backend with Serverless Framework</a>